Coordinator - Workforce Development (Grant-Funded)

 Supervises classified staff and collaborates with internal and external colleagues as appropriate;

-Performs other duties related to this job description as assigned by the Director of the Center for Corporate and Community Education.
+Performs other duties related to this job description as assigned by the Executive Director of Apprenticeship Programs.

 Bachelor's degree in business administration or appropriate field